 How to get to the Tibumana Waterfall

 So now that you have made it to Ubud, and found a place to rest your head the next step is to actually get to the waterfall.
-The Tibumana Waterfall is located 15km East of Ubud, and can be easily combined with visiting some of Ubud’s other sights such as Goa Gajah, or the Kanto Lampo Waterfall.
+The Tibumana Waterfall is located 15km East of Ubud, and can be easily combined with visiting some of Ubud’s other sights such as the Campuhan Ridge Walk, or the Kanto Lampo Waterfall.
 There are two ways to get to the Tibumana Waterfall and to make it easier we have broken them down for you:

 Option 1: Via a taxi or tour service – One of the most convenient ways to see the sights of Ubud is by hiring a taxi or tour service.
 In the centre of Ubud you will find many shops and stalls offering half or full day tours to see some of the sights in the surrounding areas of Ubud.
 Which activities and sights you want to see or how long you want the tour to last is all up to you, and can be discussed with the taxi driver or tour service.
 This option is especially suitable for families or larger groups.
 The cars often fit 1 – 4 people and you will have to pay for the whole car.

 Expected cost: depending on the distance expect to pay roughly 350K IDR for a half a day tour or 600K IDR for a full day tour per car.